 1. Recurring and Subscription Billing

 Many e-learning platforms charge monthly or termly fees.
-Your payment gateway must support automated recurring billing, where the student is charged at fixed intervals without having to manually pay each time.
-For example, a coding bootcamp charging ₹4,999 per month needs the gateway to auto-debit this amount reliably, send payment confirmations, and handle failed payment retries gracefully.
+The payment gateway must support automated recurring billing, where the student is charged at fixed intervals without manually paying each time.
+For example, a coding bootcamp charging a monthly fee needs the gateway to auto-debit reliably, send payment confirmations, and handle failed payment retries gracefully.
+PayU’s recurring payments suite is built for exactly this kind of subscription billing.

 2. EMI and Instalment Options